 The reported financial impact is the potential need to purchase emission credits for ICL YPH, in case it will be included in the Chinese emission trading program, and would be allocated sufficiently free credits and/or not manage to reduce it's emissions otherwise.
-The impact range calculated is based on current GHG emissions in YPH, and current known average carbon prices.
+The impact range calculated is based on current GHG emissions in YPH, and current known average carbon prices from global carbon trading schemes.
 As a general assumption- we assumed a potential need to purchase carbon credits that would account to 5%-20% of the site's current annual emissions.